Sign in with your Microsoft account, or work or school account

 Easily switch among services by selecting the app launcher from the upper left-corner of the page and click an app icon to:

-Create and share Office documents (Word Online, Excel Online, PowerPoint Online, or OneNote Online)
+Create and share Office documents (Word for the web, Excel Online, PowerPoint for the web, or OneNote Online)

 Store, open, and share online files (OneDrive)